astralfrontier/arise-roll20/README.md

 1. Create a new game at https://app.roll20.net/campaigns/new
 2. For "pick a character sheet", choose "Custom" at the top, and click "Create game" at the bottom
-3. Download `megalos.css` and `megalos.html` from the releases page, https://github.com/astralfrontier/megalos-roll20/releases
+3. Download `arise.css` and `arise.html` from the releases page, https://github.com/astralfrontier/megalos-roll20/releases
 4. On your new game's front page, click Settings > Game Settings
-5. Paste the contents of `megalos.html` into the "HTML Layout" tab at the bottom, ditto `megalos.css` into "CSS Styling"
+5. Paste the contents of `arise.html` into the "HTML Layout" tab at the bottom, ditto `arise.css` into "CSS Styling"
 6. Click "Save Changes"

 You can publish your sheets to Roll20's official library via Git: https://cybersphere.me/publishing-sheets-to-github/